gboehl/dynare/doc/manual/source/the-model-file.rst

            ``4``

-               Use a Newton algorithm with a optimal path length at each iteration (requires ``bytecode`` and/or ``block``
+               Use a Newton algorithm with an optimal path length at each iteration (requires ``bytecode`` and/or ``block``
                option, see :ref:`model-decl`).